 We strive to handle each request within 20 days from the date we receive it.
 We process requests under a “first in” “first out” basis.
 However, sometimes it may take us longer depending on the complexity of the request, the amount of records sought, where the documents are located, and how much other work we have.

-A complex request may require us to obtain more information from either the requester, or from office(s) within SSA.
+A complex request may require us to obtain more information from the requester or from numerous office(s) within SSA.
 A request may require us to seek paper records that we collectively maintain in multiple geographic locations, or in archived storage.